-- Read the manual (if you've lost the manual, get one here).
-Almost all of us think we know how to use a clothes dryer - turn a knob and push a button.
+- Read the manual; almost all of us think we know how to use a clothes dryer - turn a knob and push a button.
 It takes a bit more thought for effective use of a dryer than that.
 Take a few minutes to learn what your dryer can do and what the various heat levels and settings mean.

 - Never overload the dryer.
 The clothes need room to tumble freely for efficient drying and to prevent wrinkles.

 - You'll reduce wrinkles and the need to iron if you remove clothes of every type of fabric while they are still slightly damp.
 Hang the items, smooth with your hands and allow to dry.

 Reduce Dryer Energy Costs

 A clothes dryer accounts for about twelve percent of your yearly home utility costs.
 Learn how to use a dryer efficiently and reduce yearly energy costs.

 - Investigate opting for a natural gas dryer versus electric dryer.
 The cost of operating a natural gas clothes dryer is almost always less than an electric dryer.
 The dryers do cost a bit more and require professional installation so that should be weighed against operating costs.

 - 2015 brought the first Energy Star rated clothes dryers.
 For many years, nearly every dryer (low-end to fancy) cost the same amount of money to operate.
 Take time to research the newest offerings if you are in the market to buy a dryer.

 - When loading the dryer, separate lightweight fabrics from heavyweight ones for faster, more even drying.

-- Whenever possible, dry full loads, not just one or two items, to save energy costs.
+- Whenever possible, dry full loads, not just one or two items, to save on energy costs.

 - Drying several loads consecutively saves energy because the dryer doesn't have to warm up each time.